jimmyMisa/directory-css-minify/README.md

-# Webpack entrypoint shuffle
+# Worderfull package for compressing css file

-This module allow to generate unique random shot filename for any of your webpack file listed in entrypoints
+This module allow to reduce the size of css files

 ## Installation
 ```